yufeifly/podman/docs/source/markdown/podman-container-checkpoint.1.md

 to explicitly disable including changes to the root file-system into the checkpoint archive file.

+#### **--pre-checkpoint**, **-P**

+Dump container's memory information only, leave the container running after this.
+Later operations will override the previous ones.
+It means a contaniner only has one pre-dump images.

+#### **--with-previous**

+This only works without **--pre-checkpoint**.
+It will checkout the container with previous criu image files in pre-dump.
 ## EXAMPLE

 podman container checkpoint mywebserver

 podman container checkpoint 860a4b23

+podman container checkpoint -P -e pre-checkpoint.tar.gz -l

+podman container checkpoint --with-previous -e checkpoint.tar.gz -l

 ## SEE ALSO
 podman(1), podman-container-restore(1)